fieldtrip/website/tutorial/epilepsy.md

     mri_resliced = ft_volumereslice(cfg, mri);
     save mri_resliced mri_resliced;

-We plot everything out and check that everything is aligned correctly.
+We plot everything out and check that it is all aligned correctly.

     figure
     ft_plot_vol(headmodel, 'unit', 'mm');